ErfanMo77/Syndra/README.md

 Start by cloning the repository with `git clone --recursive https://github.com/ErfanMo77/Syndra-Engine`.
 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

-Syndra requires vulkan sdk to compile shaders, so first, you have to run **scripts/setup.py** to install vulkan sdk on your device.
+Syndra requires Vulkan SDK to compile shaders, so first, you have to run **scripts/setup.py** to install Vulkan SDK on your device.
-Then, you can execute GenerateProjects.bat to generate visual studio solution file and compile the engine.
+Then, you can execute GenerateProjects.bat to generate a visual studio solution file and compile the engine.

 # Third Party Libraries
 - [GLFW](https://www.glfw.org) : Handling windows and mouse and keyboard events.